-- Coaches will direct warm-ups before sessions, but if appropriate, in order to ease track congestion, senior distance athletes can help by arriving at the stadium mostly warmed up (e.g. jog in the park) so that only drills and strides are done on the track. - Before stepping onto or crossing the track, treat it like a road and look both ways. - Always run in an anti-clockwise direction around the track. - Unless coaches have agreed otherwise for a specific session, lane use should be as follows: - Distance runners should keep to lanes 1 and 2. - Lane 3 should be used for overtaking if necessary and, when safe, for jogging recovery. - Sprinters should use lanes 4,5,6, plus 7 and 8 on the 100m straight. - When distance-running, if you see a slower athlete directly in front of you, move around them to overtake, always making sure you check behind you first.
+- Before stepping onto or crossing the track, treat it like a road and look both ways. - Always run in an anti-clockwise direction around the track (unless directed otherwise by a coach during a training session). - Coaches should liaise with each other and agree lane-use for their groups, but generally: - Distance runners should keep to lanes 1 and 2 - The outside lanes should be used for warming up/ walking/jogging back (taking into account hurdle training) - Strides are allowed on the track but must be done anti-clockwise and with consideration for other groups. - When running always look behind you before changing lanes. - If you see a slower athlete directly in front of you, move around them to overtake.
 Athletes or coaches should only shout 'track' in order to avoid a potential accident. - Keep the start/finish line clear.
-Run through the line and off the track distance runners should veer off to the left, onto the grass; sprinters to the right to avoid the potential for collisions.
+Run through the line and off the track to your right.
 Do not stop, linger, sit down, or otherwise impede athletes who may be behind you. - When not running keep off the track.
 This includes briefings and discussions.